On symmetric Willmore surfaces in spheres II: the orientation reversing case: Non--orientable Willmore surfaces as quotients of orientable Willmore surfaces with symmetries

-In the theorem above we start from a potential satisfying \eqref{eq-non-ori-potential}.
-This involves the matrix $\widetilde{W}_+$ and hence it is a complicated condition the potential needs to satisfy.
-In the case of orientable Willmore surfaces we have shown that one can avoid a term like $\widetilde{W}_+$ by the right choice of potential.
-For non-orientable Willmore surfaces this is not the case.
-We present this result only for $S^2$, but expect that such a result also holds generally.
+All these together show that $\mu$ leaves $\check{y}(z,\bar{z},\lambda = 1)$ invariant.
+Therefore one obtains a non--orientable Willmore surface $y=\check{y}(p)=\check{y}(\mu(p))$ on $M=\check{M}/\{p\sim\pi(p)\}$. \item If $\check{M}=S^2$, we start from some normalized potential $\eta$ satisfying \eqref{eq-non--ori-potential} defined on $\C\subset S^2$ for some $\widetilde{W}_+$.
+Note that in this case we have $\mu(0)=\infty$.
+Then the rest is the same as in $(1)$, except that the results hold on $\C\setminus\{0\}$.
+Setting $\lambda=1$ and taking the limit $z\rightarrow0$ for \eqref{eq-fcheck} and \eqref{eq-ycheck}, we also obtain the definition of $\check{f}|_{\lambda=1}$ and $\check{y}|_{\lambda=1}$ at $\infty=S^2\backslash\C$. \end{enumerate} \end{theorem} \begin{proof} The only thing left to show is $(2)$.
+As we have discussed in Section \ref{section-s2}, the extended frame is well-defined on $\C$ and the potential is meromorphically defined on $S^2$ (See \cite{DoWa1} more details for the potentials on $S^2$).
+And all the results on the symmetry of $\mu$ can be discussed on $\C\setminus\{0\}$ without any further changes.
+Then $(2)$ follows. \end{proof} In the above theorem we start from a potential satisfying \eqref{eq-non--ori-potential}.
+This involves the matrix $\widetilde{W}_+$ and hence it is a complicated condition that the potential needs to satisfy.
+In the case of orientable Willmore surfaces (compact or non-compact), we can show that one can avoid a term like $\widetilde{W}_+$ by the right choice of potential.
+Unfortunately, for non--orientable Willmore surfaces this is not the case.
+We present this result only for $S^2$, but expect that such a result holds more generally.

-\begin{theorem} Let $y:S^2\rightarrow S^{n+2}$ be a Willmore immersion satisfying $\mu^*y=y$ for $\mu(z)=-\frac{1}{\bar{z}}$.
-Then there exists no potential $\eta$ for $y$ such that $\mu^*\eta=P\overline{\eta(z,\lambda^{-1})}P^{-1}$ holds for some $P\in SO^+(1,3)\times SO(n)$. \end{theorem} \begin{proof} We can assume that the extended frame of $y$ and the solution $C$ to $dC=C\eta$ all attain the value $I$ at the base point $z_0=0$.
+\begin{theorem} Let $y:S^2\rightarrow S^{n+2}$ be a Willmore immersion satisfying $y\circ\mu=y$ for $\mu(z)=-\frac{1}{\bar{z}}$.
+Then there exists no potential $\eta$ for $y$ such that $\mu^*\eta=P\overline{\eta(z,\lambda^{-1})}P^{-1}$ holds for some $P\in SO^+(1,3)\times SO(n)$. \end{theorem} \begin{proof} We can assume that the extended frame of $y$ and the solution $C$ to $\dd C=C\eta$ all attain the value $I$ at the base point $z_0=0$.
 Let $\eta_-$ denote the normalized potential associated with $y$ and $z_0=0$. then the meromorphic extended frame $C_-$ associated with $\eta_-$ and $C$ are in the relation